Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 - Results & Reports

 - Security and performance FAQs

 Before you start

-- Free exploration of a website is not currently supported.
-Similarly to mission blocks, you’ll need to define success paths when testing your website.
+- Free roam/exploration of a website is not currently supported.
+Similarly to prototype blocks, you’ll need to define success paths when testing your website.

-- In-page events are not supported yet.
-As such, the URL must change between different screens for the test to be meaningful.
+- In-page events (e.g. clicking a toggle) are not captured as steps in the path yet.
+The URL must change between different screens for the test to be meaningful.

 - There are currently some limitations around displaying results data for website testing.
 Learn more